 Use this affirmation when you want to trust yourself more, and when you know you need to trust that the universe is leading you back home, back to yourself.

 Begin to open up to the notion that you are whole and enough exactly as you are, from the moment you were born.
 You came into this world with the capacity to learn, and you’re meant to keep learning throughout your entire life.
 This continual process doesn’t mean that your soul needs correction, but that your humanness craves renewal.

 Trusting that you’re enough doesn’t mean that you avoid negative thoughts or feelings of overwhelm, shame, sadness, jealousy, bitterness, or anything else; it means that you’re willing to again remember what is real and important.
 The assignment is to see how quickly and easily you can go back to love.

 Trust yourself.
 Trust that there’s something amazing inside you that’s not of this world.
 Trust that there is good in this world that’s worth seeking, and remember that you were born equipped with the power to bring your light into this place.

 Be Willing to Trust Life

 Today I cultivate peace, love, and joy inside me, so that I will seek and see only this outside of me.

 Learning to trust life is a practice that can free you from needless worrying, anxiety, and disappointment.

-Trusting the process of life (or trusting that the universe has our back) is a liberating concept and a belief that good things will come back around, that there’s an abundance of possibilities.
-Distrusting this notion is at its base a feeling of lack, that there’s not enough–not enough love, time, money, opportunities, etc.
+Trusting the process of life is a liberating concept and a belief that good things will come back around, that there’s an abundance of possibilities.
+Distrusting this notion is at its base a feeling of lack, that there’s not enough—not enough love, time, money, opportunities, etc.

 - What are your thoughts on learning to look within for what you want in life?